 Physicians: We are accepted by the OH Board of Medicine because we are accredited by AMA (category 1)

-CME Hours Required to Maintain an Ohio License To be eligible for renewal, you must have completed 100 CME hours.
-The CME program consists of two categories, Category 1 and Category 2.
-A minimum of 40 hours must be earned in Category 1 and a maximum of 60 hours may be earned in Category 2.
-You may earn all 100 CME hours in Category 1.
+To be eligible for renewal, you must have completed 100 CME hours.
+The CME program consists of two categories, category 1 and category 2.
+A minimum of 40 hours must be earned in category 1 and a maximum of 60 hours may be earned in category 2.
+You may earn all 100 CME hours in category 1.

 Nurses: We are accepted by the OH Board of Nursing because we are ANCC accredited